yahiaAlg/django_webcam_sample_project/README.md

-# To My Sweetheart Lina 🤗

-I dedicate this code to you, to help you speedrun your project during these hectic last moments before your eagerly awaited Final Thesis Seminar.
-With all my love and encouragement,

-> **From Your Beloved Yahia**

----

 ## Django Webcam Streaming Application Documentation

 This documentation provides a detailed explanation of the Django-based webcam streaming application, covering both the views and the HTML template used.